Morpheus3000/Morpheus3000.github.io/index.md

 * _PIENet: Photometric Invariant Edge Guided Network for Intrinsic Image Decomposition, Accepted at the Conference on Computer Vision and Pattern Recognition \textbf{(CVPR)}, 2022._

-* _Generative Models for Multi-Illumination Color Constancy, Accepted in 3rd IEEE International Conference on Computer Vision \textbf{(ICCV)} Workshop on Physics Based Vision meets Deep Learning (PBDL), 2021._
+* _Intrinsic Image Decomposition using Physics-based Cues and CNNs, Accepted in Computer Vision and Image Understanding (\textbf{CVIU}), 2022_

+* _SIGNet: Intrinsic Image Decomposition by a Semantic and Invariant Gradient Driven Network for Indoor Scenes, Accepted in European Conference of Computer Vision \textbf{(ECCV)} CV4Metaverse Workshop, 2022._

 * _ShadingNet: Image Intrinsics by Fine-Grained Shading Decomposition, Accepted in International Journal of Computer Vision \textbf{(IJCV)}, 2021.
 (Extension of Master's Thesis.)_

+* _Generative Models for Multi-Illumination Color Constancy, Accepted in 3rd IEEE International Conference on Computer Vision \textbf{(ICCV)} Workshop on Physics Based Vision meets Deep Learning (PBDL), 2021._

 * _Intrinsic Image Decomposition using Physics-based Cues and CNNs.
 Under submission at Computer Vision and Image Understanding (CVIU)._